-For many people, that debt is emerging as a serious threat to a successful retirement.
+For many people, that debt is emerging as a serious threat to a successful future.
 Debt can be a constant source of stress and affect retirees’ ability to keep their homes, pay necessary living expenses, and even be accepted into independent- or assisted-living facilities.

-Average Retirement Debt: The Statistics
+Average Retirement Debt: The Numbers

 Houses, Education and Doctor Bills… Oh My!